Republic? Queen's death raises questions over constitutional future

 "I think there is some level of emotional attachment to the Queen, and [now] she's passed the conversation will become less emotional."

-That indifference could well continue, especially if Australia kept the status quo.
+That indifference could well continue, especially if Australia keeps the status quo.

 Scratching slightly deeper too, a split from the monarch could open a "huge can of constitutional worms", Charters said.